 How to Get Your New York Real Estate License for Free

 The 77-hour real estate course in NY can be free.
-Here's exactly how to get licensed for as little as $179, and why most students still overpay.
+Here's exactly how to get licensed for as little as $80, and why many students still overpay.

 Yes, you can get the required 77-hour New York real estate salesperson course for free.
 The state's licensing path is structured in a way that makes this possible — the course content is regulated to be the same across every approved school, which means schools that offer it free are providing the same NYDOS-approved curriculum as schools that charge $500.